Tips

 Conclusion

-But, if you’d rather skip all of this and jump straight into building a beautiful website without the stressing much about adjusting it, feel free to check out our Framer templates.
+But, if you'd rather skip all of this and jump straight into building a beautiful website without stressing much about adjusting it, feel free to check out our Framer templates.
 They are made for designers and agencies who want to skip the headaches and ship fast.

 Sure, it's not magically perfect right out of the box.
 But with just a bit of cleanup, you'll have a live site that looks great on every screen.